michalpolic/usfm.github.io/index.md

 ### External libraries
 Requirements:
- - Gflags, Eigen, Blas and Lapack, Ceres, Cuda
+ - Gflags, Eigen, Blas and Lapack, Ceres

 Optional:
- - Glog, Matlab, SuiteSparse
+ - Matlab

 ### Installation
 How to build on Windows: